 The two acres of verdure sprawl before you.
 The lawn’s as English as Elgar.
 The cricket and croquet seem like an inviting proposition after a Pimm’s or two.
 And the terrace table, laden with salads, Sauvignon and fresh local produce, looks far from shabby in the sunshine.
 Light the barbie and live it large.

 It’s even better in the hot tub.
 At night, light pollution doesn’t get a look-in here.
 So chillax with something chilled and check out the starlit canopy.
-By day, you’ll want to picnic by the lake, watch the kids go wild in the playground and get giddy on the trampoline.
+By day, you’ll want to picnic by the lake, explore the gardens and test your table tennis talent.

 With four reception rooms, Riverside Mill comes with space to be together and plenty of space to be apart.
 The huge open fires seem to issue an invitation to do either.
 Light the logs and make yourself C-shaped on the L-shaped sofa with a good book, or get together for cards or charades.
 This is what memories are made of.